Victor-Osei/Environmental-Impact-of-Food-Production-Analysis/README.md

 4. Which food production stage (farm, transport, packaging, retail) contributes most to emissions?

-5. How do different food categories (cereals, dairy, meat, vegetables) impact the environment?
+5. How do different food types (cereals, dairy, meat, vegetables) impact the environment?

 6. What are the  five contributors to eutrophication (water pollution)?